 Location: Lumbini - This morning head out of Lumbini to Tilaurakot, which houses the ruins of ancient Kapilvastu – the capital of the Sakya kingdom and where Buddha spent his youth as Prince Siddhartha.
 Also, explore Nighlihawa and Gotihawa, which are closeby to Tilaurakot and have broken Ashoka pillars and other relics.
 Enjoy lunch and then return to Lumbini in the afternoon.
 There’s also the option to explore Lumbini’s UNESCO World Heritage Site.
 Lumbini is known as the holiest place of one of the world’s great religions and the area contains important evidence about the nature of Buddhist pilgrimage centres from as early as third century BC.
 Discover the serenity of the Maya Devi Temple, the statue of Little Buddha, and the Bodhi Tree, which is very close by your accommodation.

 Day - 9

-Location: Chitwan National Park - After breakfast, prepare to be picked up and driven to Chitwan National Park (approx. drive time 4 hours).
+Location: Chitwan National Park - After breakfast, prepare to be picked up and driven to Chitwan National Park (approximately 4 hours).
 After arriving and settling in, meet the camp staff and resident naturalists who will discuss the park’s habitat conservation program.
 There’s some flexibility with activities in this area, which may vary depending on the time of year and known wildlife movements and locations.
 A late afternoon safari is an experience like none other, showing the varied and exciting flora and fauna of the park.
-Enjoy a dinner with your group and relax at your accommodation’s bar while discussing the day’s sightings or listening to the song of the jungle.
+Enjoy dinner with your group and relax at your accommodation’s bar while discussing the day’s sightings or listening to the song of the jungle.

 Day - 10